General guidelines for procurement

 Board of Directors: The Board is responsible for determining the general guidelines for procurement.

 Chief Executive Officer: The CEO is responsible for determining supplementary detailed guidelines for procurement within the framework established by the Board's general guidelines.
-The CEO is responsible for allocating procurement mandates and determining the operational procedures for procurement.
+The CEO is responsible for determining the operational procedures for procurement.

 4. Governing principles